Psycho-Educational Assessment

 After the assessment:

-After the assessment, a comprehensive written report will be provided, offering a thorough analysis of the results and relevant recommendations to assist the learner.
+After the assessment, a comprehensive written report will be provided, offering a thorough analysis of the results and relevant individualised recommendations to assist your child.

 What happens post assessment?